sergev/ejtagproxy/README.txt

 sessions.
 You can safely run it as a daemon.

 To build on Linux or Mac OS X, run:
+    cmake .
     make
     make install

+In case you don't have cmake installed, you can use plain Unix makefile.
+It might still need some modifications to adapt to your system:
+    make -f make-unix

 To build on Windows using MINGW compiler, run:
     gmake -f make-mingw